 - time spent viewing pages

-- type of browsers used to view the site
+- types of browsers used to view the site

 - number of video downloads

-- age groups, origin and gender of people viewing our videos
+- age, gender, and location of people viewing our videos

 Links to other websites